 Asking a Patek Philippe collector to name their top 10 references is like asking a parent which of their children is their favourite.
 It’s fundamentally an unfair question since every Patek has qualities that can be admired and loved.
 However, when pushed, everyone has their favourites.

 Warning — ask us tomorrow and the list might change!
 Taste and trends constantly evolve, and that is why the breadth of Patek’s historical production is so exciting to explore.
 The incredible thing is that it’s possible to buy an example from this list starting at $10,000, but also go up to $1 million-plus for special examples of these references.

 All this proves that there are top-quality Patek references across all price points.
-So here are our top 10 vintage Patek watches and watches no longer in production — we’ll save current production top picks for another day!
+So here are our top 10 vintage Patek watches and watches no longer in production — with some of the best examples sold at Christie’s.

 If you have never worn an older watch on your wrist, this is the vintage Patek starter piece for you.
 At 35 mm, it is a comfortable size and the style choices of this iconic design are endless.
 Made in approximately 2,000 examples from 1938 to 1972 in yellow, rose and white gold as well as platinum and two-tone, this manually wound three-hand watch makes it to the top of the list for relative affordability and wearability.
 Prices start at around $10,000 and can easily get to $500,000 for rare variants in exceptional condition.

 Made in approximately 800 examples from 1940 to circa 1969 in yellow and pink gold as well as steel, the reference 1463 was the first water-resistant chronograph to go into regular production.
 With a screwback case and dust cover, this 35 mm sports watch is a comfortable and practical vintage watch to wear.